tldr-pages/tldr/pages/common/hardhat.md

 > A development environment for Ethereum software.
 > More information: <https://hardhat.org>.

-- List available commands (or create a new project if no configuration exists):
+- List available subcommands (or create a new project if no configuration exists):

 `hardhat`

-- Compile the project and build all artifacts:
+- Compile the current project and build all artifacts:

 `hardhat compile`